hyperweb-io/mcp/README.md

 This project implements a Model Context Protocol (MCP) server that helps you use Hyperweb platform tools better and easier with AI agents.

+> 🛠️ This is for the [Hyperweb MCP Server](https://github.com/hyperweb-io/mcp).
+Looking to **generate an MCP server from your blockchain**?
+> Use [Telescope's MCP integration guide](https://docs.hyperweb.io/telescope/developing/mcp-integration) to get started.

 ## Setup

 To run the Hyperweb MCP server using npx, use the following command: